gauravcodepro/devops-system/README.md

-devops.geneatepath # generate the bash commands for file movement devops.memory # check the memory devops.getsystemInfo # get the system information to kill the running pid process.
+devops.geneatepath # generate the bash commands for file movement devops.memory # check the memory devops.getsystemInfo # get the system information to kill the running pid process. devops.user # get the user information devops.changepermission(directory_path) # will only ask for the password
 ```